Rivermate logo

 • Job-Related Expenses: Certain work-related expenses can be deducted.

-• Temporary Work: Deductions for increased expenses (meals, minor costs) during temporary work within Sweden are either the actual costs or a standard rate of SEK 145 per day (for the 2024 income year – tax return 2025).
-The standard rate information for income year 2025 will be available towards the end of the year.
+• Temporary Work: Deductions for increased expenses (meals, minor costs) during temporary work within Sweden are either the actual costs or a standard rate of SEK 300 per day.

 • Travel: Deductions are available for travel expenses exceeding SEK 11,000 annually.
-For privately owned cars, the deduction is capped at SEK 50 per 10 km (for 2024 income year).
-For employer-provided cars, it's SEK 24 per 10 km, or SEK 19 for electric cars (for 2024 income year).
-Those who are elderly, disabled or ill can deduct up to these limits regardless of distance.
-The rates and thresholds might change for the next tax year, information regarding changes for 2025 will be available by the end of the current year.
+For privately owned cars, the deduction is capped at SEK 50 per 10 km.
+For employer-provided cars, it's SEK 24 per 10 km, or SEK 19 for electric cars.
+Those who are elderly, disabled, or ill can deduct up to these limits regardless of distance.

 Expert Tax Relief

 Foreign experts and key personnel can apply for tax relief, resulting in 25% of their income being exempt from tax and social security.
-Eligibility criteria for 2025 include being a non-Swedish national who hasn't been a tax resident in the past five years.
-The alternative qualification is having a monthly income exceeding SEK 88,200 (1.5 times the 2025 price base amount).
-The relief period is five years, although seven-year periods may exist due to previous regulations.
+Eligibility criteria for 2026 include being a non-Swedish national who hasn't been a tax resident in the past five years.
+The alternative qualification is having a monthly income exceeding SEK 88,200 (1.5 times the 2026 price base amount).
+The relief period is five years.
 Applications for this relief must be submitted to the Taxation of Research Workers Board (Forskarskattenämnden) within three months of starting work in Sweden.

 General Information